Española, New Mexico: Railroad era

 Prior to the arrival from Antonito, Colorado of the narrow gauge Denver and Rio Grande Railroad in 1880, the hamlet on the west-side of the Rio Grande was known as La Vega de los Vigiles in reference to the Vigil family who initially settled that area.
 The earliest document found indicates that La Vegas de los Vigiles had been populated by 1751, over 100 years before the railroad's arrival.
 With the coming of the railroad the name of the hamlet was changed to Española.
 Until 1886, when it was extended to Santa Fe, Española was the terminus of the line.
 The Española station included an engine facility along with a roundhouse and turntable so it could service the locomotives.
 The facilities were built but torn down or no longer in use after six years; plans for the town had changed.
 Later popularly known as the "Chili Line", this was part of an ambitious but unsuccessful proposal to connect Denver with Mexico City.

 The route extended into what today is the downtown Española area, and the railroad began selling lots in the area.
-Anglo merchants, mountain men, and settlers slowly filtered into Española.
+Anglo merchants, mountain men, and settlers slowly filtered into Española's predominantly Hispanic population.
 Frank Bond and his brother George, who were Canadian emigrants, would later arrive in the city.
 Together they established the state's largest mercantile and a multi–million dollar wool empire.
 With them came economic growth and prominence.
 Española was the headquarters for all the Bond family interests which included over 12 businesses across New Mexico.

 Frank R. Frankenburger, a business man born in Fort Scott, Kansas, was the first "elected" mayor; he was elected in 1923.
 The first mayor who was chosen in "popularity" was Frank Bond, in 1907.
 In 1925 Española was incorporated as a city.
 As the population rose, there was a high demand for public education in the city.
 Española High School was established; it would be the largest school in the area for decades.
 The first high school in the area, however, was Santa Cruz High School.
 Two miles away from downtown Española, it opened in 1906 in the historic Santa Cruz area.
 Neither high school operates after a merger of school districts in 1975.

 The importance of the railroad began to lessen as minimal passenger traffic and low shipments forced the railroad to close in 1941, with the tracks removed the following year.
 Many locals would become unemployed and would follow the railroad to Santa Fe, Albuquerque and central Colorado for jobs.
 Española's population would fall dramatically and many homes in the downtown became abandoned.
 Most of the locals who remained would turn to farming as a way of life.
 Many people saw Española as another failed railroad town.
 The city removed the railroad tracks and the train depot in the 1960s, and the railroads completely vanished.